pip-services/pip-services-docs/content/en/node/expressions/calculator/variables/variable_collection.md

 #### findIndexByName
-Finds variable index in the list by it's name.
+Finds a variable's index in the list by it's name.

 > `public` findIndexByName(name: string): number

-- **name**: string - The variable name to be found.
+- **name**: string - name of the variale to be found.
-- **returns**: number - Variable index in the list or *-1* if variable was not found.
+- **returns**: number - variable's index in the list or *-1* if the variable was not found.

 #### get
-Get a variable by its index.
+Gets a variable by its index.

 > `public` get(index: number): [IVariable](../ivariable)

-- **index**: string - variable index.
+- **index**: string - variable's index.
 - **returns**: [IVariable](../ivariable) - retrieved variable.

 #### getAll
-Get all variables stored in the collection
+Gets all variables stored in the collection

 > `public` getAll(): [IVariable[]](../ivariable)
 - **returns**: [IVariable[]](../ivariable) - list with variables.